Notable People

 He has not confined himself to diagnosing the enclosure of digital life.
 He has also helped build structures that push the other way.

 The Library Innovation Lab's description of Zittrain is especially useful here.
-It presents him not only as a professor but as the Harvard Law School Library director and a library-minded technologist.
+It presents him as a professor, the Harvard Law School Library director, and a library-minded technologist.
 That framing fits.
 A library is one of the best metaphors for his public philosophy: open access, preservation, user autonomy, institutional trust, and skepticism toward private gatekeeping.

 That is not an accidental side interest.
 It is one of the cleanest clues to how he thinks.